Strawberry Mojito Recipe

 We found this strawberry mojito in The Berry Bible and were a bit hesitant to stray from the beloved, classic mojito.
 We even add true Cuban rum to our mojito cocktails.
 That’s how true our to their origins our mojitos are.
 But wow, we were really pleased with how wonderful the drinks were with some crushed strawberries.
 Strawberry mojitos are fabulous!

-We’ve found a new favorite, the strawberry mojito.
+We’ve found a new favorite, this Strawberry Mojito Cocktail.
 Classic mojitos with a few muddled strawberries and bright lime juice adds a fresh, fruity spectacle to the cocktail.
 They’re also beauty in a glass too with the combinations of crushed strawberries and mint leaves.
 Strawberry mojitos are perfect for our new Summer cocktail repertoire and we can’t wait to debut them at our garden party next month!

 Strawberry Mojito Cocktail Recipe

-- about 4-5 fresh spearmint sprigs (chopped if you prefer smaller mint pieces in your cocktail)
+- 2-3 (4 ) fresh spearmint sprigs (chopped if you prefer smaller mint pieces in your cocktail)

-1. In a chilled glass (about 10-12 ounces), muddle the simple syrup, strawberries and mint leaves together with the back of a spoon or muddler.
+- In a chilled highball glass (about 10-12 ounces), muddle the simple syrup, strawberries and mint leaves together with the back of a spoon or muddler.
 Crush the strawberries and mint leaves well.

-2. Squeeze the juice from the lime into the glass, add the rum and stir well.
-Fill glass with ice and top off with soda water.
+- Stir in the lime juice and rum.
+Fill the glass with ice and top off with soda water.
+Gently stir.